Q&A

 Yes, children are welcome!

-We kindly ask that girls wear white and boys wear a black suit with a white shirt.
+We kindly ask that girls wear a white dress and boys wear a black suit with a white shirt and black bow tie to match the gentlemen.

 CAN I BRING A plus-one?

-In order to keep our guest list on track, we are only able to accommodate those guests formally invited on your wedding invitation.
+In order to keep our guest list on track, we are only able to accommodate the guests formally listed on each invitation.

 Will the ceremony and reception be indoors or outdoors?